zellermario/cheatsheet-translation/hu/cheatsheet-deep-learning.md

 **12. Backpropagation ― Backpropagation is a method to update the weights in the neural network by taking into account the actual output and the desired output.
 The derivative with respect to weight w is computed using chain rule and is of the following form:**

-&#10230; Hiba-visszaterjesztés (backpropagation) ― A hiba-visszaterjesztés egy módszer a neurális hálózat súlyainak frissítésére a valódi és a kívánt kimenetek figyelembevételével.
-A w súly szerinti derivált a Leibniz-szabály segítségével számolható ki, és a következőképpen néz ki:
+&#10230; Hiba-visszaterjesztés (backpropagation) ― A hiba-visszaterjesztés egy módszer a neurális hálózat súlyainak frissítésére, a valódi és a kívánt kimenetek figyelembevételével.
+A súly (w) szerinti derivált a láncszabály segítségével számolható ki, és a következőképpen néz ki:

 <br>

 **13. As a result, the weight is updated as follows:**

-&#10230; Ennek eredményeként, a súly a következőképpen frissül:
+&#10230; Ennek eredményeként, a súly a következőképpen íródik felül:

 <br>